biopython/biopython.github.io/wiki/Phylo.md

 implementations until it succeeds.
 The given XML file handle is then parsed incrementally to instantiate an object hierarchy containing the relevant phylogenetic information.

+This module has also been successfully tested on Jython 2.5.1, minus the Graphviz- and NetworkX-based functions.
+However, parsing phyloXML files is noticeably slower because Jython uses a different version of the underlying XML parsing library.

 I/O functions
 -------------